ashraf27-cmd/Titanic_Predict/README.md

 ## Conclusion

-This project demonstrates a complete machine learning workflow, from data preprocessing and exploratory analysis to model training and evaluation.
-Multiple classification algorithms were implemented and compared to identify the most effective approach for predicting passenger survival.
-The analysis highlights the importance of passenger class, gender, and fare in determining survival outcomes and showcases practical applications of supervised machine learning techniques.
+This project demonstrates a complete machine learning workflow, from data preprocessing and exploratory analysis to model training and evaluation.The Analysis highlights the importance of passenger class, gender & fare in determining survival outcomes and showcases practical applications of supervised machine learning techniques.

 ---